Candles are meant to be enjoyed, but it is important that you follow some common-sense safety rules when burning them.

 - Place candle holders on a stable, heat-resistant surface that is sturdy and large enough to catch any melted wax.

-- Always read and follow manufacturers' directions for use and safety, and extinguish a candle if the flame gets too close to the candle holder or container.
+- Always read and follow the manufacturers' directions for use and safety, and extinguish a candle if the flame gets too close to the candle holder or container.

 - Place burning candles at least 3 inches apart from one another.